sheitannn/vitall/README.md

 Before the COVID–19 situation started we wanted to make physical transcodings, which would create physical environment.
 It is the life work of someone and creating a physical/ tangible space transcodes the paper magazine into more immersive experience as it is for the person making it.
 By making this environment we wanted to connect the viewer/listener more closely to the person who is committing his life to creating this magazine.

-Now the task is to transform this environment into digital space.
+Now the task is to transform this environment into a simple website.